normalfaults/api/MANAGEIQ.md

 ## How to create ManageIQ Automation Scripts
 Jellyfish is utilizing the Service Catalog and Automation capabilities provided by ManageIQ to automate the provisioning of additional cloud services.
-This guide will walk you through the steps of adding catalog item to call an automation script, and getting the information about a catalog item needed to interact with jellyfish-core.
+This guide will walk you through the steps of creating catalog items and automation scripts, and then retrieving the information necessary about a catalog item to interact with jellyfish-core.

 ####Download and Install ManageIQ
 Follow the steps provided here: http://manageiq.org/download/